redis/redis-doc/topics/indexes.md

 visualization.
 Ranges will always be computed using the normalized strings instead.
 This is a common trick which has multiple applications.

-Adding auxiliary informations in the index
+Adding auxiliary information in the index
 ---

 When using a sorted set in a direct way, we have two different attributes